JSS University Mysore 2025

 This topic contributes around 4% to 6% to the NEET Biology syllabus, making it a scoring unit.
 The questions in this section range from direct theory-based to application-oriented questions, requiring a thorough understanding of hormonal regulation, contraception mechanisms, and advancements in reproductive technologies.

-To help students learn the importance of Reproductive Health in NEET, we have compiled PYQs from 2015 to 2024, categorizing them by sub-topic, difficulty level, and type of question.
+To help students learn the importance of Reproductive Health in NEET, we have compiled PYQs data of last 5 years, categorising reproductive health NEET questions as per the difficulty level.

 Contraceptive Methods and Assisted Reproductive Technologies (ART) are the most frequently asked topics.